Kingston802/snake/README.md

 You play as the white square.
 You can use the arrow keys or practice your vim skills and use HJKL!

+When you die press any key (except q) to restart.

 Press q to quit at any time.